sabi-31/My_Perfect_Arch-linux/README.md

 btrfs subvolume set-default 256 /mnt
 ```

->I am making the whole of var into one subvolume.
-This is not recommended by arch, as pacman stores it's cache in the /var/cache/pacman directory.
+>I am making the whole of */var* into one subvolume.
+This is not recommended by arch, as pacman stores it's cache in the */var/cache/pacman* directory.
-But I am going to configure pacman cache to be in the tmp directory, you can read the rationale behind this [here](https://www.reddit.com/r/archlinux/comments/1hgbl1k/what_is_varcachepackagepkg_and_why_is_it_so_large/).
+But I am going to configure pacman cache to be in the */tmp* directory, you can read the rationale behind this in this [reddit post](https://www.reddit.com/r/archlinux/comments/1hgbl1k/what_is_varcachepackagepkg_and_why_is_it_so_large/).
-But essentially, I am not saving any pacman cache.
+But essentially, I am not saving any pacman cache, so it doesnt matter to me.

 Optionally, if you use Thunderbird, Chrome, or Gnupg you can also create the below subvolumes to preserve their data similar to @mozilla above.
 | Subvolume Name    | Mount Point |